myriade-ai/myriade/README.md

 ## 🚀 Quick Start

+This will help you run Myriade locally, without the user management support.

 ### Pre-requisites

-At this time, we recommend using Anthropic.
+At this time, we recommend using **Anthropic** to get the best results.
 Get an Anthropic API key if you don't have one [here](https://www.anthropic.com/).

 Note: you can also use any other LLM provider (OpenAI, Gemini, etc.).
 Check the [docker-compose.yml](./docker-compose.yml) file for the available environment variables.

 ### Run docker-compose